 From here you can go onto the main road (A886) and turn right, going south.
 You pass the farm of Lephinkill whose name (Gaelic lethpheighinn cille ‘halfpenny land of the church’) indicates that it once belonged to the church, probably generating income and resources for the church and its priest.
 The term lethpheighinn ‘halfpenny’, or ‘halfpenny land’, is a very ancient form of land-valuation.
-It may date back to the tenth or eleventh century, which therefore points to an earlier horizon for the church of Kilmodan than any of the stones in its lapidarium.
+It may date back to the 10th or 11th century, which therefore points to an earlier horizon for the church of Kilmodan than any of the stones in its lapidarium.

 A few hundred yards further on, a road to the right would take you over a fine stone bridge and (if you fancied a vigorous climb) up a road that goes high into the hills and drops down on the west side to Otter Ferry.
 We make good use of this road (albeit in the opposite direction) on the Kilfinan – Kilmodan leg of St Finan’s Trail.

 The road over the top as it now appears was built in the 1960s, but this has been a mountain pass for much longer than that.
 The name of the farm Bealachandrain just above you is Gaelic bealach an droighne ‘pass of the blackthorn’ (or perhaps ‘of the bramble’), which clearly shows that this was an old routeway before the road was built.

-Avoiding the long climb, stay on this road, going south past the remains of the sixteenth-century Campbell power-centre, Auchenbreck Castle (on your left at NS019814).
+Avoiding the long climb, stay on the main road, going south past the remains of the sixteenth-century Campbell power-centre, Auchenbreck Castle (on your left at NS019814).
 If you were paying close attention to the church at Kilmodan, you might have noticed an old carved stone set on the south face of the building.
 It had the initials SDC and the date 1610 on it.
 The initials stand for ‘Sir Duncan Campbell’, who was lord of Auchenbreck at that time.

 Half a mile further down this tiny loch-side road you will come to Fearnoch farm.
 Up there is an early chapel site, and a well called Tobar a’ Bhaistidh ‘baptism well’.
 You might enjoy a quick trip up there, if you have the time.
 You can leave your bike at the roadside, and be up there on foot in fifteen minutes.
 Try following the first stage of our Fearnoch to Kilfinan pilgrim route in reverse if you’re game.

 Continuing from here you will pass Cnoc Dubh (‘black hillock’) and Caol Ruadh (‘red place of the narrows’ – the narrows being the distance between here and Bute, presumably).
 Caol Ruadh was once a children’s home, but now houses a sculpture park, where many modern artists show and sell their work.
-It’s well worth a visit if you are here between May and September (although it’s only open biennially).
+It’s well worth a visit if you’re visiting Cowal between May and September (although it’s only open biennially).
 Rejoining the A-road, you pass Dundarrach, dún daraich ‘oak-tree fort’, though we know of no surviving evidence of a fort here.

 From Glaic continue to Strone (Gaelic sròn ‘nose’, and hence ‘point, tip, promontory’).
 Enjoy the view here across the waters of the Clyde, the Kyles of Bute, Loch Striven – and if you still have some energy left continue to Coustonn, which is the end of the road.